Muppets Most Wanted: Marketing

 A teaser trailer was released on August 6, 2013, and was attached theatrically to screenings of Planes.
 On November 20, 2013, two different trailers were released, one for the United States and one for the United Kingdom.

 In February 2014, the Muppets starred alongside Terry Crews in a commercial for Toyota that aired during the Super Bowl.
 Later that month, Disney partnered with Subway to promote healthy eating through an advertisement featuring the Muppets.
 In early March, the restaurant chain started giving away free Muppet-themed bags with kids meals.
 Spoof posters were released for the film, parodying Skyfall (called Frogfall), The World Is Not Enough (called The Pig Is Not Enough), Face/Off (called Fraud/Frog), and Tinker Tailor Soldier Spy (called Animal Piggy Frog Spy).

 In February, the Android and iOS game My Muppets Show added content from the film, including a Big House stage, various props from the movie, and Constantine as a discoverable/purchasable character.
 From March 20 to April 1, Disney's online game Club Penguin hosted a special Muppets World Tour event.
 Players were able to visit nine country-themed rooms and perform alongside several Muppets.

 Home media

 Muppets Most Wanted was released by Walt Disney Studios Home Entertainment on Blu-ray and DVD on August 12, 2014.
 The Blu-ray bonus features include three cuts of the film: the original theatrical cut (106 minutes), a truncated Statler and Waldorf cut (2 minutes), and an extended cut featuring 12 minutes of scenes not shown in the theatrical version (124 minutes).
 Also included are a blooper reel, a featurette called "Rizzo's Biggest Fan," and a music video of "I'll Get You What You Want" featuring Bret McKenzie.

+Streaming

+Muppets Most Wanted became available to stream on Disney+ upon the launch of the service in November 2019.
+In September 2020, the film was added to Netflix in the United States and was removed in September 2021.
+The "Unnecessarily Extended Cut" became available to stream on Disney+ starting on June 14, 2026.